PCI is an independent, self-funded organization, and creates and manages security standards for card payments.

 Who needs PCI compliance?

-All companies that process, store or transmit credit card information need to comply with the PCI SSC’s regulations.
+All companies that process, store or transmit credit card information need to comply with the PCI Security Standards Council's (SSC) regulations.
 This includes merchants, service providers with regards to storing data, to terminal vendors that develop PIN devices which need to maintain a certain level of PCI security.

 What can UL do for me?